ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 cd docker-image-build
 ```

-Choose an example python package to install, for example [emoji](https://pypi.org/project/emoji/).
+Choose an example Python package to install, for example [emoji](https://pypi.org/project/emoji/).

 Create a new file named `Dockerfile` with the following content